vladikk/vladikk.github.com/content/post/source/2020-04-09-untangling-microservices.markdown

 Hence, it is safer to start with wider boundaries - probably the boundaries of proper bounded contexts[12] - and decompose them into microservices later, as more knowledge is gained about the system and its business domain.
 This is especially relevant to services encompassing core business domains[13].

 ### Microservices Outside of Distributed Systems
 Even though microservices were "invented" only recently, you can find plenty of implementations of the same design principles in other industries.
-These imple-mentations include:
+These simple-mentations include:

 #### Cross-Functional Teams
 We all know that cross-funcitonal teams are the most effective ones.
 Such team is a diverse group of professionals all working on the same task.
 An efficient cross-functional team maximizes the communication inside of the team, and minimizes the communication outside of it.